arijoon/sas-code-challenge/README.md

 The code challenge consists in the implementation of a simple search engine for shirts.

+## Solution

+This branch contains the most straightforward solution.
+A much more performant and optimized version is on branch `feature/add-index-perf` which takes advantage of indexing the shirts before performing search operations

 ## What to do?
 Shirts are in different sizes and colors.
 As described in the Size.cs class, there are three sizes: small, medium and large, and five different colors listed in Color.cs class.